 1. Gender Questions

-The awareness of male and female is something that kids catch on at a young age.
+The awareness of male and female is something that kids catch on to at a young age.
 A baby will know to go to Mommy to nurse while Daddy may have a chin that tickles when he leans close.
 Boys come to know that their privates are different from girls.

 Answer tip: If your child asks a gender-related question, it means they are wondering and it makes no sense to avoid it.
 Do not lie, but give an explanation that is age-appropriate.
 For young children, there is no need to go into detail.
 For older children, such as 10 years and above, it may be appropriate to explain further and teach some basic values.